-Best Snow Tubing Spots Near Washington, DC
+Best Places to Go Snow Tubing Near Washington, DC

 When the snow in your neighborhood just looks like slush, head to the mountains for fresh powder and bigger thrills.
-Unlike skiing or snowboarding, there’s no skill required for tubing so it’s the perfect introduction to winter sports for kids.
+Unlike skiing or snowboarding, there’s no skill required for tubing, so it’s the perfect introduction to winter sports for kids.
 Even toddlers can tube at some of these locations.
 Be sure to check out our guide to skiing, snowboarding, and other winter sports for more wintry adventures.

 The Best Snow Tubing Destinations Near Washington, DC

 Bryce Resort has three 800-foot tubing lanes where visitors can tube for 90 minutes per session.
 Children must be 36 inches tall, at least 4 years of age, and able to get in and out of the tube quickly to ride.
 Tubing is already open for early-season hours on Saturdays and Sundays from 10am - 2:30pm.
 From December 27 through March 13, the tubing lanes will be open seven days a week (including holidays) for regular-season hours.
 Bryce Resort is even open on Christmas Eve and Christmas Day!
 Sessions, which start every half hour, cost $31 per person, and tickets must be reserved online in advance.

 Canaan Valley Resort's snow tubing runs are some of the longest in the DC area.
 Photo courtesy of the resort

 2. Canaan Valley Resort — Davis, West Virginia